greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-overview-of-high-availability-in-greenplum-database.html.md

 Using the Backup/Restore Storage Plugin API you can create a custom plugin that the `gpbackup` and `gprestore` utilities can use to integrate a custom backup storage system with the Greenplum Database.

-For information about using `gpbackup` and `gprestore`, see [Parallel Backup with gpbackup and gprestore](../../managing/backup-gpbackup.html).
+For information about using `gpbackup` and `gprestore`, see [VMware Tanzu Greenplum Backup and Restore Documentation](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Backup-and-Restore/index.html).

 -   **[Overview of Segment Mirroring](../../highavail/topics/g-overview-of-segment-mirroring.html)**